 Atrial fibrillation is one of several arrhythmias in which the electrical impulse is initiated at or above the AV node.
 These arrhythmias are usually referred to using the umbrella term, supraventricular tachycardias (SVT).
 Other common SVTs include atrial flutter and AV nodal re-entrant tachycardia.

-In atrial flutter, the heart beat originates in the atria somewhere outside the SA node.
+In atrial flutter, the heartbeat originates in the atria somewhere outside the SA node.
 More organized than fib waves, atrial flutter (F) waves have a characteristic sawtooth appearance.
-Flutter waves occur at regular intervals and at rates between 240 and 400 bpm.
+Early studies designated atrial flutter with rates between 240 and 340 bpm as "type I flutter," and this term has commonly been applied to typical atrial flutter.
+An electrocardiographic appearance of atrial flutter with a rate faster than 340 bpm was designated as "type II flutter;" the mechanisms for type II flutter remain undefined [28].
+The atrial rate is typically 240 to 300 bpm, but conduction delays in the atrial circuit due to scars from prior ablation, surgery, or antiarrhythmic drugs can slow the rate to less than 150 bpm in some patients [28].
 One or more flutter waves may be present before each QRS interval.
 Conduction through the AV node is often regular (i.e., every second or third or fourth flutter wave is conducted).
 The most common pattern is 2:1 conduction, which results in a ventricular rate of 150 bpm.
 Flutter waves do not result in organized contraction of the atria, but they may increase atrial oxygen demands by triggering "near contractions."
-Atrial flutter is generally differentiated from atrial fibrillation by the presence of flutter waves that are more defined than fib waves and occur at regular intervals and regular ventricular rhythm [24].
+Atrial flutter is generally differentiated from atrial fibrillation by the presence of flutter waves that are more defined than fib waves and occur at regular intervals and regular ventricular rhythm [29].
+The relationship between atrial fibrillation and atrial flutter may explain why 80% of patients who undergo radiofrequency catheter ablation of typical atrial flutter will have atrial fibrillation within the following five years [28].

-In AV nodal re-entrant tachycardia (also referred to as paroxysmal supraventricular tachycardia or PSVT), the ventricular rate falls between 150 and 250 bpm.
-No evidence of atrial activity is present.
+In AV nodal re-entrant tachycardia, the ventricular rate falls between 150 and 250 bpm.
+Because of the abrupt onset and termination of the re-entrant SVT, the nonspecific term paroxysmal supraventricular tachycardia has been used to refer to these tachyarrhythmias.
+With improved knowledge of the electrophysiology of re-entrant SVT, greater specificity in nomenclature, based on the mechanisms of re-entry, has been possible [30].
+With AV nodal re-entrant tachycardia, no evidence of atrial activity is present.
 The ventricular rhythm is regular.
 The arrhythmia has an abrupt onset and termination, with episodes lasting from seconds or minutes to days, and may occur in persons with no history of heart disease as well as in elderly persons with chronic heart disease.
 The arrhythmia may be differentiated from sinus tachycardia by rate; sinus tachycardia rarely exceeds a rate of 150 to 160 bpm in an adult at rest.
 It may also be differentiated from atrial fibrillation because the rhythm is regular.
-It may be differentiated from atrial flutter by rate; the usual rates associated with AV nodal re-entrant tachycardia are too slow for 1:1 (atrial to ventricular) conduction in atrial flutter and too fast for 2:1 conduction [3; 17; 25].
+It may be differentiated from atrial flutter by rate; the usual rates associated with AV nodal re-entrant tachycardia are too slow for 1:1 (atrial to ventricular) conduction in atrial flutter and too fast for 2:1 conduction [17; 30].